Meet the RDs

 Enter functional nutrition.
 At this point, I started learning everything I could about this food-as-medicine approach to diet and health.
 Instead of using nutrition reactively to combat chronic disease diagnoses (example: cut sodium intake when you have high blood pressure), I learned to use nutrition to influence the root cause of chronic diseases.
 Getting the right balance of protein, fat, carbohydrates, vitamins, and minerals can assist the body's natural regulation mechanisms and bring everything back into balance.
 This translates to you feeling amazing!

 I have a BA from the University of Notre Dame and a master's degree in public health nutrition from Case Western Reserve University.
 I worked as an outpatient dietitian specializing in weight management, diabetes, gastrointestinal disorders, and autoimmune disease at two of the country's top hospitals.
+In 2022, I was recognized as an Integrative and Functional Nutrition Certified Practitioner (IFNCP) after completing the most comprehensive certification program in functional nutrition through the Integrative and Functional Nutrition Academy.

 Polycystic Ovarian Syndrome (PCOS)